 Liverpool is home to the largest Chinese arch outside of China, making it the perfect backdrop for the city's celebrations.

-Expect lantern displays, parades, family-friendly events and plenty of photo opportunities under the magnificent arch.
+You can expect lantern displays, parades, family-friendly events and plenty of photo opportunities under the magnificent arch.

 See World-Class Acrobats in Sheffield